thiebes/DICE/README.md

 # Noisy Diffusion Simulator

-This tool is designed to help gain a quantitative sense of the precision of composite fits of time-evolved Gaussian distributions that undergo decay and diffusion.
+Noisy Diffusion Simulator is an open-source tool to help researchers gain a quantitative sense of the precision of composite fits of time-evolved Gaussian distributions that undergo decay and diffusion.
 After entering parameters to match your experimental setup, the program will perform simulations by:
 1. generating a temporal series of profiles as decaying and diffusing Gaussian distributions,
 2. adding normal white noise to the generated profiles,
 3. fitting the noisy profiles with Gaussian functions, and